choderalab/yank/docs/algorithms.rst

 Autotuning the alchemical protocol
 ==================================

-.. andrea.rizi, can you add more to this section?

 This is an experimental feature YANK has recently implemented to automatically choose your alchemical states based on a quick estimate of the free energy.
 It is still going through improvements and will receive further documentation as its options are finalized and debugged.
+This feature's development can be followed `on YANK's GitHub page <https://github.com/choderalab/yank>`_.